Islamic History - From 7TH To 19TH Century

 In 1514, Ottomans defeated Safavid dynasty of Persia in the Battle of Chaldiran in today’s NW Iran.
 In 1517, the Ottomans also gained control over Egypt, Levant and Hedjaz by defeating Mamluks and ending their rule there.
 After Battle of Mohacs (1526), the Ottomans conquered Hungary and it also ended the Kingdom of Hungary.
 These victories make the Ottoman Empire as one of the largest empires occupying areas in Anatolia, eastern & central Europe, Middle East and North Africa.

 After 1683, the decline of Ottoman Empire started.
 It started through Battle of Vienna in 1683 in which the Ottomans lost decisively against the combined Christine forces and thus lost control of Hungary after some time.
-Later, they lost their areas against different European Kingdoms and Empires continuously and at the end of 19th Century, they lost most of their occupied areas in eastern and central Europe, while their control over Middle East and North Africa was also nominal.
+Later, they lost their areas against different European Kingdoms and Empires continuously, and at the end of the 19th Century, they lost most of their occupied areas in eastern and central Europe.
+Their control over the Middle East and North Africa was also nominal.

 Safavid Dynasty

-Safavid Dynasty was founded by Ismail I in 1501 when he captured Tabriz and later the whole of modern day Iran.
-Safavids were belong to Shia sect and they forcefully converted the whole population of Iran to Twelver Shia.
-Before them, large population of Iran was Sufi Sunni and Zaydi Shia but the Safvids; through their tactics of killing, imprisonment and exile; were able to make the whole population Twelver Shia.
+The Safavid Dynasty was founded by Ismail I in 1501 when he captured Tabriz and later the whole of modern-day Iran.
+Safavids belonged to the Shia sect and they forcefully converted the whole population of Iran to Twelver Shia.
+Before them, a large population of Iran was Sufi Sunni and Zaydi Shia but the Safvids; through their tactics of killing, imprisonment, and exile; managed to make the whole population Twelver Shia.
 The same tactics were applied in other areas that they captured, especially Azerbaijan and Iraq.
 This forced the Ottomans to fight against them.

-During the reign of Abbas I (1588-1629), the Safavids regained control of Iraq and South Caucasus region.
-They also defeated Mughals and Portuguese during his reign.
-The Ottomans were able to regain control of Iraq in 1638 AD.
+During Abbas I's reign (1588-1629), the Safavids regained control of Iraq and the South Caucasus region.
+They also defeated the Mughals and the Portuguese during his reign.
+The Ottomans regained control of Iraq in 1638 AD.

-In 1722, the Safavid Dynasty was ended through the hands of Hotaki Dynasty of Afghanistan.
+In 1722, the Safavid Dynasty ended at the hands of the Hotaki Dynasty of Afghanistan.

-The Safavids did much harm to Ottomans as they halt their expansion in the Europe at the time when the Ottomans were at the peak of their reign.
-Their rule was also disastrous for Sunni Muslims of different areas who had to face sectarian-based killing, exile and forceful conversions from Sunni Islam to Shiaism.
-They were the first and most powerful dynasty of Greater Iran after Sassanid Empire.
+The Safavids did much harm to the Ottomans as they halted their expansion in Europe when the Ottomans were at the peak of their reign.
+Their rule was also disastrous for Sunni Muslims of different areas who had to face sectarian-based killing, exile, and forced conversion from Sunni Islam to Shiaism.
+They were the first and most powerful dynasty of Greater Iran after the Sassanid Empire.

 Mughal Empire

 Shahab-ud-Din Ghori was the first Muslim ruler who made Delhi his capital after defeating Prithviraj III in the Second Battle of Tarain in 1192 AD.
-Later, his Turkish slaves laid the foundation of first Muslim Dynasty in India.
-It is known as Delhi Sultanate.
-Different dynasties ruled after them over most part of northern and central India including the Khilji (1290-1320), the Tughlaq (1320-1414), the Sayyid (1414-51) and the Lodhi (1451-1526).
+Later, his Turkish slaves laid the foundation of the first Muslim Dynasty in India, which is known as the Delhi Sultanate.
+Different dynasties ruled after them over most of northern and central India, including the Khilji (1290-1320), the Tughlaq (1320-1414), the Sayyid (1414-51), and the Lodhi (1451-1526).

-Babur’s son Humayun lost against a Pashtun noble Sher Shah Suri in 1540 but later regained the Empire in 1555 AD.
-Humayun’s son Akbar was the most competent ruler of Mughal Empire.
-He conquered most parts of subcontinent through military campaigns and through his policy of matrimonial alliances with Rajput Hindu princesses.
-He also introduced a new religion Din-e-Ilahi, which was not accepted by most of the people.
+Babur’s son Humayun lost against a Pashtun noble, Sher Shah Suri, in 1540 but later regained the Empire in 1555 AD.
+Humayun’s son Akbar was the most competent ruler of the Mughal Empire.
+He conquered most parts of the subcontinent through military campaigns and his policy of matrimonial alliances with Rajput Hindu princesses.
+He also introduced a new religion, Din-e-Ilahi, which was not accepted by most of the people.

 After Aurangzeb, the Mughal Empire started to decline as it was difficult for the successors of Aurangzeb to take full control of the vast empire.
-As a result, Hindu Marathas establish their control over most of central India while many small dynasties emerged in the east and south of the Subcontinent and the rule of Mughals was weakened miserably.
+As a result, Hindu Marathas established their control over most of central India.
+Additionally, many small dynasties emerged in the east and south of the Subcontinent, weakening the rule of Mughals miserably.
 The British and Portuguese also took advantage of the situation and annexed many areas.
-In 1857, the British were able to defeat all the other elements of power and conquest the subcontinent.
+In 1857, the British were able to defeat all the other elements of power and conquer the subcontinent.
 The last Mughal Emperor Bahadur Shah II was exiled to Burma.

 Comments